sofastack/sofastack.tech/content/en/projects/sofa-mosn/quick-start-setup/index.md

 make integrate
 ```

-## Start MOSN from configuration file
+## Start SOFAMosn from configuration file

 ```bash
  ./mosn start -c '$CONFIG_FILE'
 ```

-## Start MOSN forwarding sample program
+## Start SOFAMosn forwarding sample program

 See the sample project in the `examples` directory.

 + [Run samples](../quick-start-run-samples)

-## Use MOSN to build a ServiceMesh platform
+## Use SOFAMosn to build a ServiceMesh platform

 + [Integrate Istio](../quick-start-run-with-sofamesh)